Discrete Cosine Transform Calculator

 - Check overall level:

-X[0]tells you the average magnitude of the sequence. - Look for dominant low frequencies: If
+X[0]summarizes the average magnitude of the sequence under the calculator's scaling. - Look for dominant low frequencies: if

-X[1],X[2], orX[3]are large in magnitude, your data has smooth variation or slow oscillations. - Identify high-frequency detail: Large coefficients near
+X[1],X[2], orX[3]are large, the data has smooth variation or slow oscillations. - Identify high-frequency detail: large coefficients near

-k = N − 1indicate rapid changes, sharp edges, or noise. - Energy compaction: For many natural signals, most of the energy is captured in just a few low-index coefficients.
-This is why DCT is useful for compression.
+k = N − 1indicate rapid changes, sharp edges, or noise. - Notice energy compaction: for many natural signals, a few low-index terms capture most of the action.
+That is the compression-friendly behavior people celebrate in the DCT.

 Worked example (matching the calculator)